Safeguarding Reviews (SARs & CSPRs) and Rapid Review process

-Section 44, the Care Act 2014 stipulates that the Safeguarding Board (SB) must arrange a SAR when an adult in its area with care and support needs dies as a result of abuse or neglect, whether known or suspected, and there is concern that partner agencies could have worked more effectively to protect the adult.
-The SB must also arrange a SAR if an adult with care and support needs, in its area has not died, but the SB knows or suspects that the adult has experienced serious abuse or neglect.
+Section 44, the Care Act 2014 stipulates that the Safeguarding Board (SB) must arrange a SAR when an adult in its area with care and support needs (whether or not the local authority has been meeting any of those needs) dies as a result of abuse or neglect, whether known or suspected, and there is concern that partner agencies could have worked more effectively to protect the adult.
+The SB must also arrange a SAR if the adult has not died, but the SB knows or suspects that the adult has experienced serious abuse or neglect.

 The Safeguarding Board will seek to determine what the relevant agencies and individuals involved in the case might have done differently that could have prevented harm or death.
 This is so that lessons can be learned from the case and those lessons applied to future cases to prevent similar harm occurring again.

 - look at any lessons that can be learnt from the case about the way professionals and agencies worked together

 - review the effectiveness of safeguarding adults' procedures

 - identify what can be done better to avoid a similar circumstance from reoccurring

 Learning from Safeguarding Adult Reviews will be shared widely within local organisations and through the SB website.